Summary and Effective Date of Process Changes

 Year 3 (8 year reaccreditation)

-1. All criteria need to be deemed complete after review of progess report
+1. All criteria need to be deemed complete after review of the progess report

-2. Program (one year) if still not complete
+2. Program placed on probation (one year) if still not complete

-3. Accreditation council review if not complete at end of probation: Loss of accreditaton possible.
+3. Accreditation council will review if not complete at the end of probation: Loss of accreditaton is possible.
 CHEA requirement states program must meet all criteria within 4 years.

 Progress Report Submission Dates: